JasperCherry/fm-task/README.md

 ### Running the Server

-Start the application using the defined `start` script:
+Start the application outside of docker container using the defined `start` script:

 ```bash
 npm start